 Do you need prior business experience to thrive as a business owner?

 The research says no—but prior industry knowledge helps more than general business experience.
-Gallup data shows first-time business owners report high thriving rates within 24 months, typically once the revenue model is proven and the operational rhythm stabilizes.
-The first 12 months are the hardest regardless of background.
+Gallup data shows first-time business owners report high thriving rates within 24 months.

 What's the biggest financial mistake new business owners make?

 Undercapitalization in year one.
 Most businesses fail not because the model is wrong, but because cash runs out before the model proves itself.
-A business line of credit secured before you need it—not after a cash crisis—is the difference between surviving and not.
-See also how mid-year financial moves differ for owners vs. employees.

 How does business ownership compare to employment for retirement wealth?

 An owner's business is a retirement asset an employee doesn't have.
-A business worth 3x annual revenue provides a lump-sum liquidity event at exit that no 401(k) match replicates at scale.
-The trade-off is risk concentration.
-Diversifying outside the business—real estate, brokerage accounts—is standard financial planning for owners approaching exit age.
+A business worth 3x annual revenue provides a lump-sum liquidity event at exit.
+No 401(k) match replicates this at scale.

 How quickly can AI reduce operating costs for a new business owner?